Last Updated on November 28, 2023 by Louisa

 5. Great Expectations – Charles Dickens

-The novel Great Expectations is set among marshes in Kent and in London in the early to mid-1800s.
+The novel Great Expectations is like the younger, crueler version of Price and Prejudice.
+It’s set among marshes in Kent and in London in the early to mid-1800s.

 It follows the personal development of Philip Pirrip, an orphan nicknamed Pip, who becomes close friends with other characters such as Miss Havisham, Estella, Joe Gargery, and Abel Magwitch.

 Pip lives with his older short-tempered sister, Georgiana Maria, and her husband Joe.
 One day, while visiting the graves of his mother, father, and siblings in England, Pip encounters the escaped convict Magwitch.

 After visiting Miss Havisham and Estella, Pip is eager to grow, learn, and achieve even what seems hopelessly beyond his reach.